pyeventsourcing/esdbclient/README.md

 )

 # Append new events to a new stream.
-The "commit position" value
+The value returned
-# returned from the append_to_stream() method is the overall position
+# from the append_to_stream() method is the overall
-# in the database of the last new event recorded by this operation.
+# "commit position" in the database of the last new event
-# The returned "commit position" may be used in a user interface to
+# recorded by this operation.
+The returned "commit position"
+# may be used in a user interface to poll an eventually
-# poll an eventually consistent event-processing component until it
+# consistent event-processing component until it can
-# can present an up-to-date materialized view.
-New events are each
+# present an up-to-date materialized view.
+New events are
-# allocated a "stream position", which is the next available position
+# each allocated a "stream position", which is the next
-# in the stream, starting from 0.
+# available position in the stream, starting from 0.

 commit_position1 = client.append_to_stream(
     stream_name=stream_name1,